robertdpowell/rp_blog/_posts/2021-11-02-Team Topologies.md

 - Being dependent on other teams to get your work done is bad because other team's have their own priorities and it is difficult to synchronise priorities across teams.

+- Key for teams remaining autonomous is for external dependencies to be non-blocking.
+Self-service capabilites accessible on demand (easily consumable, platform-oriented), is often how this is done.

+- Avoid hard dependencies with functional teams like infra and QA.

+- Example - cloud team might own the provisioning process to ensure controls are in place, but product team should be able to provision the resource themselves.

+- Organisation size (or software scale) and engineering maturity should influence which topologies are chosen.

+- Before throwing more people at existing teams, consider instead which dependencies we want to break between existing teams.

+- Look at knowledge, task and resource dependencies between teams and identify where they can be reduced.

+-  We need an evolutionary path from where we are now, to where we want to be to realise organisational expectations.

+- From DevOps team to 'DevOps Evangelist Team'.
+Get the team to own the automation themeselves.

+- Don't make your DevOps team a dependency - focus on building self-service tools.

+##### Chapter 5 - Four Fundamental Team Topologies

+- Reduce number of team variations.
+We could focus on just four to reduce ambiguity (Jiao Luo)

+- Combine these four with effective software boundaries and team interactions.

+- There is no ops team - there is no live operation.

+###### Stream-Aligned teams

+- Aligned to single valuable stream of work (product, service, user journey..)

+- The primary team type.
+All other teams are there to reduce the burden on the stream-aligned teams.

+- Most teams will be stream-aligned.

+- They are close to customers and close to prod.
+They monitor in prod.

+- Team is funded in a long-term sustainable manner.

+- "You build it, you run it" - Werner Vogels, CTO Amazon

+- Team ideally contains some generalists and some specialists.
+Specialists means bottlenecks!

+- We use the term 'stream' as a stream should flow unimpeded.
+It is a more widely applicable term than 'product' or 'feature'.

+- Minimal hand-offs to other teams.

+###### Enabling teams

+- Composed of specialists